We have renamed Views to Projects in Iterative Studio.

 Accordingly, Views dashboard is now called Projects dashboard; View settings are now called Project settings; and so on.

-visualize and compare them, and run new experiments.
-For this, open the project
+visualize and compare them, and run new experiments, open the project by

 An experiments table for the project will be generated as shown below.
 This includes metrics, hyperparameters, and information about datasets and models.